JustinLaw64/meseport/README.md

 Use ``meseport.register_nodepower`` to modify the values here.

-### License: CC0
+# Special Thanks

-Thanks to oscar14 for the Gold-Mese-Transport idea!
+* oscar14 for the Gold-Mese-Transport idea!
+* FaceDeer for the added API and compatibility with MineClone2!